treylew01/othello-games/README.md

 python3 main.py agent1 agent2 seconds games

-We named the agents we designed after ourselves, so the agents names are:
+We named the agents we designed after ourselves, so the agents names are (case-sensitive):
 - Fernando
 - Trey
 - random